ChiKler/Deno-Game-Client-Server-example/TO-DO.md

-- Fix bug: "/ws_player__set?uuID=" gets requested one extra time after the Player has been connected.
+- Fix bug: The request "/ws_player__set?uuID=" gets processed or requested after "/connect_player?uuID=" for an unknown reason, causing the CLIENT to request both of them one additional time.

 - Build a test client.